ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Comms strategy

 Having an effective communication strategy is important.
 Speakers, attendees, sponsors, and even volunteers like to be kept in the loop at every stage of the plan.
-Having regular check-ins with speakers, volunteers, and sponsors before the event helps to avoid no-shows on the day.
+Having regular check-ins with speakers, volunteers, and sponsors before the event helps to avoid no-shows on the day, and repeated questions being asked.

 Having a platform, such as discord or slack, to communicate with everyone before, during, and after the conference can be very beneficial for nurturing discussions, planning future conferences, and inspire a bit of community spirit.
 Check the [virtual community section](virtual_community.md) for more indepth information.